iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-common/DB_LOOKUP_FLOW.md

 ### Common step gating

-The `isCommonDataLoaded` flag has been removed. `buildKey` returns `undefined` when `commonPrjName`/`commonPrjType` are absent, which is only the case when `detectCommonData` found no common project — equivalent guard, no extra flag.
+Common step gating happens at `buildPolicy()` time: when `detectCommonData` returns no common project, no common entry is added to the policy array.
+`lookupByPolicy()` simply iterates what it receives — no runtime check needed.

 ### Dart baseTranslation policy (intentional)